kora-projects/kora-docs/mkdocs/blog/en/kora-easier-to-learn.md

 That is a strong property.

-## Custom Integrations Follow the Same JVM-Native Philosophy
+## Custom Integrations Follow the Same JVM-Native Philosophy { #custom-integrations-follow }

 Suppose Kora does not have the exact client you need.